nautobot/nautobot/nautobot/docs/plugins/development.md

 Plugins can modify the existing navigation bar layout by defining `menu_items` inside of `navigation.py`.
 Using the key and weight system, a developer can integrate the plugin amongst existing menu tabs, groups, items and buttons and/or create entirely new menus as desired.

 More documentation and examples can be found [here](../development/navigation-menu.md)

+## Homepage Panels

+Plugins can create panels in the homepage by defining `layout` inside of `homepage.py`.
+Using the key and weight system, a developer can create new panels using the pre-existing items or by using custom templates with callback functions to collect data.

+More documentation and examples can be found [here](../development/homepage.md)

 ## Extending Core Templates